smhk

 What is O-RAN?

-In simple terms, a typical mobile telecommunications architecture consists of:
+A typical mobile telecommunications network consists of:

 • User Equipment (commonly UE, e.g. a mobile phone), which communiates with a…